 I still labor over and work at everything I write.
-To be honest, I don't think writing comes easy to anyone.
+But, to be honest, I don't think writing comes easy to anyone.

 It didn't take long to discover that it takes quite a bit of time and effort to create the good stuff.
-And boy what I've learned along the way (and am still learning).
-I still struggle with dangling participles and writing in the passive (vs. active) voice.
+And boy, what I've learned along the way (and am still learning).
+For example, I still struggle with dangling participles and writing in the passive (vs. active) voice.

-As a result, I keep working at it.
+As a result, I keep working on it.
 There probably isn't anything I've written that I can't go back and tweak and improve.

 Writing is a skill that takes your time and dedication to develop.
-You have to find your own voice and your own style.
+First, you have to find your own voice and your own style.
 Without your voice or style, these are just words.
 What will set you apart is to make sure that your posts are clearly your words.

 Ask yourself this…

-Is it you cannot write or is it you just don't want to take the necessary time to learn and do it properly?
-In my experience it tends to be the latter.
+Is it you cannot write or do you don't want to take the necessary time to learn and do it properly?
+In my experience, it tends to be the latter.

 In that case, they have two choices.
-Don't have a blog.
-Or hire some one to write their website content for them.
+I don't have a blog.
+Or hire someone to write their website content for them.

 Learn and Learn Some More

 I learn something new on a pretty regular basis.
-Both from my quest in learning to be a better writer, and by those who point out my mistakes.
+From my quest to learn to be a better writer and by those who point out my mistakes.
 Some in a kinder manner than others.

-I don't stop for fear of being corrected or because I am not a trained formally educated author.
-Each correction makes my writing and my sites better.
+I don't stop for fear of being corrected or because I am not a trained, formally educated author.
+On the contrary, each correction makes my writing and my sites better.

 “I can't write.”

 Yes, you can!
 You write emails, you write business letters, business proposals.
 You wrote papers in school.
-Just make the commitment to work at it.
+Just commit to working at it.
 Keep writing, correcting, editing, learning.
 That's what we all do.